Child labour still prevalent in West Africa cocoa sector despite industry efforts -report

 "The challenge now is to scale up these interventions," Scobey said.

 Nestle referred Reuters to the WCF.
-Mars said it was too early to discuss the report.
-Hershey and Cargill did not immediately respond to requests for comment.
+Mars and Hershey both said it was too early to discuss the report.
+Cargill did not immediately respond to requests for comment.

-Elizabeth Akanbombire, the head of the child labour unit at Ghana's employment ministry, said she could not comment on the report since it was not yet public.
-Ivory Coast's government did not respond to requests for comment.

 The report, conducted by researchers at the University of Chicago, is the third in a series of surveys of cocoa farmers called for by an agreement between the industry and U.S. lawmakers first struck in 2001.
 It was based on a survey of more than 2,000 households.